Haskell from Scratch

 Your Instructor

-James is a Software Engineer living in San Francisco, CA. He first discovered Haskell in college, but began using it consistently since 2015.
+James is a Software Engineer living in Atlanta, GA.
+He first discovered Haskell in college, but began using it consistently since 2015.
 His Haskell experience blends multiple side projects as well as professional work.
 In late 2016, he began the Monday Morning Haskell blog, where he publishes new Haskell content every week.

 Course Curriculum